jenskuersten/search_with_machine_learning_course/week2/project_assessment.md

 - How did you transform the product names?
   - stripping html
   - basic tokenizing
-  - filtered to alphanumerics plus a few more possbily semantic chars (in the data)
+  - filtered to alphanumerics, but kept a few possbily semantic chars like `-`, `.`, `$`, because they are frequently used as units, see [here](https://github.com/jenskuersten/search_with_machine_learning_course/blob/0f39b6d23c42da0ad25e3420f14b5a0f2c39fbbd/week2/createContentTrainingData.py#L28)
   - stemming (fixed bug from level 1)
   - filter: term length > 1
   - strip whitespaces